haddocking/haddocking.github.io/education/molmod_online/modelling.md

 One can superimpose selected models by clicking on their 3D structure image and they appear in the NGL viewer.
 Very handy is the sequence coverage comparison which appears under the 3D structure view.
 Here the target sequence is in green, while the model sequences in blue.

 <a class="prompt prompt-question">
 Which models show the highest quality?
 It is worth to consider the sequence coverage too.
-Is the local quality estimate to specific residue properties, e.g. secondary structure of b-factor value?
+Does the local quality estimate correlate to specific residue properties, e.g. secondary structure of b-factor value?
 </a>

 For more detailed structure information, one can click on the `Structure Assessment` button.
 This feature can be used also as a separate interface [https://swissmodel.expasy.org/assess](https://swissmodel.expasy.org/assess){:target="_blank"} where one can upload their PDB structure and this will be assessed.

 <a class="prompt prompt-info">
-Investigate a selected model and its structure properties.
-What is the ratio of Ramachandran favoured residues?
+Investigate a selected model and its structural properties.
+What is the percentage of Ramachandran favoured residues?
 </a>

 A Ramachandran plot is a way to visualize backbone dihedral angles of amino acid residues in the model against energetically favored regions of dihedrals of amino acids in general.
 These favored regions were obtained from more than 12000 experimental structures from [PISCES](https://pubmed.ncbi.nlm.nih.gov/12912846/){:target="_blank"}.
 Moreover the model is validated by [Molprobity](https://molprobity.biochem.duke.edu){:target="_blank"} both locally and globally.
-The quality of the structure is then expressed in Molprobity score, which should be as low as possible and *Ramachandran Favoured* residues, ideally above 98%.
+The quality of the structure is then expressed in Molprobity score, which should be as low as possible, and the percentage of Ramachandran Favoured residues, ideally above 98%.
 Clash score, outliers and bad angles and bonds should be as well as low as possible.
 More about structure assessment can be found in its [documentation](https://swissmodel.expasy.org/assess/help){:target="_blank"}.
 Examples of Ramachadran plots for all residues below:

 <img src="/education/molmod_online/ramachandran.png">